Open-Research-Program/HCOE/README.md

 ## Scholar Values:
-Form a community and bond with similar-minded individuals \newline Improve analytical skills, including statistics
+Form a community and bond with similar-minded individuals \newline Desire to improve quality of research skills and understanding, including but not limited to
+- Improve analytical skills \newline
-Research Best Practices (organization, using search engines, using articles effectively)
+- Research Best Practices  \newline
-Research Fundamentals and Principles
+- Research Fundamentals and Principles \newline
-Academic peer-reviewed writing (proposals, manuscripts, grants) Academic Oral Presentations
+- Academic peer-reviewed writing (proposals, manuscripts, grants) \newline
+- Academic Oral Presentations \newline